zackyao11/Data_Skills_2_project/README.md

 ### Project Description:
 The goal of this project is to showcase your knowledge of Python by applying it to a research project of your own.
-This is not a research methods course, so the quality of the research is ancillary to the quality of your programming.
+This is not a course about your specific topic, so the quality of the research is ancillary to the quality of your programming.

 Your task is to find a minimum of two datasets available online, and then use Python to download them using requests or Pandas, merge or concatenate them together, summarize the data